Synchronization

 To use the Phone Dialer select the checkbox and specify the name of the

 dial-up connection you want to use.
-The name must match exactly the
+The name must match exactly the name

 of a dial-up connection you have previously setup on that computer.
-You
+You can

-modify the alloted time to dial and connect before the system hangs up
+modify the alloted time to dial and connect before the system hangs up and

 tries again.

-The Configure Synchronization menu also lets you decide whether
+The Configure Synchronization menu also lets you decide whether Minimums

-back and forth in addition to Documents and Catalogs.
+in addition to Documents and Catalogs.

 Overview of the Synchronization Cycle